FindawayWorld/professorx/README.md

     }
 ```

+The presenter passes the login information from the view to the interactor so that it can login and
-When the login completes it recevies back a session key and kicks off the success method.
-The key is stored and the app moves past the
+authenticate.
+When the interactor completes, it recevies back a session key and passes it back to
+the presenter.
+The presenter updates the views and kicks off the success method.
+The key is
-login screen.
+stored and the app moves past the login screen by kicking off navigateToHome which starts the main activity.

 ``` Java
 @Override